I’m often asked how I made the switch to self-employment. Here’s a snapshot of that time in my life in 2004/05.

 Don’t let the naysayers win

-With passion and commitment, you can make a success of anything you set your mind to.
+If it’s what you really want, you can make a success of anything you set your mind to.